-Slide the shaft sleeve and rotating seal components onto the shaft until the end of the sleeve aligns with the previously made match marks on the shaft.
-Secure the sleeve to the shaft with the setscrews (GA).
+Lubricate the shaft with light oil.
+Slide the rotating portion of the seal onto the shaft until the end of the seal aligns with the previously made match marks on the shaft.
+Secure the rotating portion to the shaft with the setscrews (GA).